-“As our knowledge grew about the high levels of PCBs in the sediments and water, we began to question the air from this site,” says Karen Vilandry, president of the community-based group Hands Across the River Coalition (HARC).
+“As our knowledge grew about the high levels of PCBs in the sediments and water, we began to question the air from this site,” said Karen Vilandry, president of the community-based group, Hands Across the River Coalition.

-Wendy Heiger-Bernays, BU associate professor of environmental health, says the New Bedford-area community requested the study and “played an integral role in its completion.”
+Wendy Heiger-Bernays, associate professor of environmental health, said the New Bedford area community requested the study and “played an integral role in its completion.”

 Researchers used calculated emissions and atmospheric dispersion modeling to confirm New Bedford Harbor as the source of airborne PCBs.
 PCBs are released from the sludge at the bottom of the port and escape into the water and air.

-The research team worked with residents affiliated with HARC to select air-sampling locations at 18 sites in New Bedford, Fairhaven, Dartmouth, and Acushnet.
+The research team worked with residents affiliated with Hands Across the River Coalition to select air-sampling locations at 18 sites in New Bedford, Fairhaven, Dartmouth, and Acushnet.
 Air samples were taken during three consecutive periods from July to November 2015.
 The highest readings for airborne PCBs were from sampling locations closest to the harbor.

 PCBs can cause a variety of adverse health effects, including an increased risk for cancer in humans.
 The effects of long-term inhalation of airborne PCBs are still unknown.

-Keri Hornbuckle, professor of civil and environmental engineering at IIHR—Hydroscience & Engineering at the University of Iowa and core leader of the Iowa Superfund Research Program, says the study shows that PCBs are coming from the harbor and “not from a variety of sources.”
-Lead author Andres Martinez, a research scientist at IIHR—Hydroscience & Engineering, says there is more work to be done to pinpoint the sources of PCBs.
+Keri Hornbuckle, professor of civil and environmental engineering at IIHR-Hydroscience & Engineering at the University of Iowa and core leader of the Iowa Superfund Research Program, said the study shows that PCBs are coming from the harbor and “not from a variety of sources.”
+Lead author Andres Martinez, a research scientist at IIHR—Hydroscience & Engineering, said there was more work to be done to pinpoint the sources of PCBs.

-Community engagement in the study was assisted by Alternatives for Community & Environment and the Toxics Action Center (TAC).
+Community engagement in the study was assisted by Alternatives for Community & Environment (ACE) and the Toxics Action Center.

-“Every time we went to collect the monitors from residents’ homes, we were faced with the same question: ‘Should I be worried?'” says Claire Miller of TAC.
-“Exposure is a 24/7 reality for folks living near the harbor, and this study is an important step forward.”
+“Every time we went to collect the monitors from residents’ homes, we were faced with the same question: ‘Should I be worried?’” said Claire Miller of the Toxics Action Center.
+“Exposure is a 24/7 reality for folks living near the harbor, and this study is an important step forward. “

 Co-authors from SPH include Madeleine Scammell, assistant professor of environmental health, and Kathryn Tomsho and Komal Basra of the BU Superfund Research Program.